szabolcstoth/robotframework-basics/docs/01-greetings/02-put-your-name-in-a-variable.md

 ## Results

-Inside the `tests` folder, execute the following command.
+In the `tests` folder, execute the following command.

 ``` bash
 robot .